ghxm/pico_edit/README.md

 History
 -------

+* This Pico Edit is a fork + modification of [Pico Edit done by HuidaeCho](https://github.com/HuidaeCho/pico_edit) aiming to make the plugin compatible with Pico 3.0 alpha.

 * This Pico Edit is a fork + modification of [Pico Edit done by Nepose](https://github.com/Nepose/pico_edit).
 It only replaces spaces, tabs, and the following characters for slugifying page titles:
   ```
   `~!@#$%^&*=+\|;:'",/?()[]{}<>_.-